 Learn how to draw a great looking Volcano with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Volcano drawing.

 What is a volcano?
 Volcanoes form where cracks or ruptures are present in the earth's surface, or crust.
 Magma - molten, liquid rock beneath the surface - rises through these cracks.

 Once it reaches the surface, it is called lava.
 High pressure due to heat may even cause it to explode.

 Ancient peoples attributed volcanic eruptions to acts of the gods.
 This is evident from Greek myth, and possibly from a man-made, volcano shaped pyramid discovered in Peru.

 In modern and popular art, volcanoes are often drawn alongside dinosaurs and other prehistoric creatures, hearkening to early times in the earth's history when the planet may have been less geographically stable.